flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 (ref:oldfriendstitle) Resentful old friends

 (ref:oldfriendscaption) An IBM PC that I found in the Computer History Museum (San Jose, California), during my visit in June 2019.
-For some reason, they don't allow to use it...
+For some reason, they don't allow you to use it...

 ```{r fig.cap="(ref:oldfriendscaption)", fig.align='center', tab.title="(ref:oldfriendstitle)", tab.last = TRUE}
 image('photos/ibm_pc.jpeg', "(ref:oldfriendscaption)", float=TRUE)